YSU-CSIS-SE/csci-5802-tooldemo-circleci/docs/opencv-on-circleci.md

 [OpenCV](http://opencv.org) (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.
 (Taken from [http://opencv.org/about.html](http://opencv.org/about.html).)

 OpenCV includes unit tests which we can use to test OpenCV on CircleCI.
-This example will show you the process to start testing OpenCV in a continous fashion on CircleCI.
+This example will show you the process to start testing OpenCV in a continuous fashion on CircleCI.

 ## Forking OpenCV